cchadwick75/cla_python/README.md

 python pycommand.py --pass -22.9465 -85.6556
 ```

-### 3. People (--people) displays how many people are currently in space, the spacecraft, and names.
+### 3. People displays count of people in space, spacecraft, and names.

 In your terminal window navigate to the directory you cloned the project and run the command below.
 ```